Restaurants in Tsim Sha Tsui

 Street Food in Tsim Sha Tsui

-Mammy Pancake on Carnarvon Road in TST is a Michelin Street Food recommended egg waffle stall, making custard, sweet potato, chestnut and matcha red bean waffles to order.
+Mammy Pancake on Carnarvon Road in TST is a Michelin Street Food recommended egg waffle stall, making custard, sweet potato, chestnut and matcha red bean.

 Try: Egg waffle (gai daan jai)